CodeCloudMe/StripeAnywhereAPI/README.md

 Stripe Anywhere RESTFUL API

-Place this code in a publically accessible folder in a PHP application.
+Place this code in a publicly accessible folder in a PHP application.

 Send as paramaters in RESTful manner as GET or POST (yourUrl.com/cloud/index.php?number=xxx&expMonth=xxx: )